Monir786/Loan-Defaulter-Prediction/README.md

 5. Assessment

 Hope this will help you to understand the complete process.
-Please look at the ipynb file for detail description aong with step by step code.
+Please look at the ipynb file for detail description along with step by step code.
 Any issue or in case if you can improve the accuracy, please let me know.